AlexNeyman/fw-home-assignment/README.md

 Together with the "database" I tried my best to implement a file watcher based on `cats.effect`.
 The thing is that after just a couple of days of playing with Scala I cannot truly validate how idiomatic and efficient this code is.

-Btw, the `FlightDB` is written in a mutable manner.
-I'm not sure how far idiomatic Scala prefers going with immutability.
+Btw, the `FlightDB` is written in a partially mutable manner.
+I'm not sure how far idiomatic Scala prefers going with immutability when we are talking about millions of objects.

 ## Scalability